 eSports fans, a majority of whom are males between the ages of 18 and 34, devour content online and spend millions of dollars each year attending events in person.
 In June 2016 alone, fans spent more than 445 million hours watching competitions on Twitch, representing year-over-year growth of 22.3 percent.
 And according to BI Intelligence, fans will spend $34 million on buying tickets in 2016 while also spending $19 million on merchandise and $59 million on betting and fantasy sites.

 As the upward trend of competitive gaming continues, it’s on pace to become a very popular sport.
-Keeping an eye on eSports trends should be in your playbook for targeting younger demographics moving forward.
+Keeping an eye on eSports marketing trends should be in your playbook for targeting younger demographics moving forward.